Visual Artist

 Year: 2024

-Nasim has exhibited her work in various solo and group exhibitions, including at The Rooms Provincial Art Gallery (NL), Eastern Edge Gallery (NL), Ottawa School of Art (ON), and the Craft Council (NL).
-She has received the Elizabeth Greenshields Foundation Grant and the ArtsNL Professional Project Grant.
+She has exhibited her work in solo and group shows at venues including The Rooms Provincial Art Gallery (NL), Eastern Edge Gallery (NL), the Ottawa School of Art (ON), Art Mur (QC), Toronto Outdoor Art Fair (ON), and the Craft Council of Newfoundland and Labrador.
+She has been awarded the Elizabeth Greenshields Foundation Grant and the ArtsNL Professional Project Grant.